jedd-ahyoung/documentation/English/angular1-to-aurelia.md

 export var myValue = value;
 ```

 As long as you define your exports semantically, Aurelia doesn't need to register or define them in a specific way ("factory" vs "service" vs "value").
-Everything is an exported module; modules can be imported and then injected using Aurelia's dependency injection.
+Everything is an exported module; everything is generic, and modules can be imported and then injected using Aurelia's dependency injection.

 For more information on dependency injection, see the documentation here.

-### Views and Viewmodels
+### Migrating your ViewModels

-Angular views and controllers were declared at bootstrap time; controllers were registered using the `angular` object.
+In Angular, a controller must be registered with a specific name, using the `angular` global object.

 ```language-javascript
 angular.controller('myCtrl', ['$scope', '$http', '$otherDependency', function ($scope, $http, $otherDependency) {